-The abandoned industrial building that was supposed to be the first GAME House in Lebanon was, like much of the city, heavily damaged by the explosion in Beirut on August 4.
-The building is located less than a kilometer from the epicenter of the explosion.
+The abandoned industrial building that was supposed to be the first GAME House in Lebanon was, like much of the city, heavily damaged by the explosion in Beirut in August.

-The non-profit street sports organization GAME is now rebuilding the dream of a safe place for youth to come together for street sports, culture and youth-leadership as the old and devasted industrial building hopefull can be turned into a GAME House.
+The non-profit street sports organization GAME is now rebuilding the dream of a safe place for youth to come together for street sports, culture and youth-leadership.

 What happens if a GAME House in Beirut does not become a reality?

 Lebanon is an unstable place to work right now.
 That’s exactly why GAME is there.
 Children and youth are always particularly vulnerable when a country is in crisis, when disaster strikes, when the political system fails, when voices are oppressed, and rights are violated.
 GAME has been working in Lebanon since 2007 to make a social difference through youth-led street sports and culture.
 Because we know how powerful it is to give the baton to youth when we want to create change for youth.
-If the GAME House in Beirut, which was supposed to be launched the same week as the explosion, unexpectedly does not become a reality, your money will go to renovate other public spaces in Beirut for street sports, children and youth.
+If a GAME House in Beirut unexpectedly does not become a reality, your money will go to renovate other public spaces in Beirut for street sports, children and youth.

 The youth deserve a good future.